OlivierLD/raspberry-coffee/I2C-SPI/lsm303.calibration/README.md

 Magnetometers often - if not always - require calibration.
 Here is an easy way to get to the expected calibration parameters.

 This document talks about the `LSM303`.
-It can be used for any other similar magnetometer, like the `HMC5883L`.
+It can be used for any other similar magnetometer, like the `HMC5883L`, `LIS3MDL`, etc.

 Heading, pitch, and roll are calculated from the magnetic field measurements on the 3 axis X, Y, and Z, as seen in the code: